 We obtain data on manufacturing sector employment, value-added, and investment from the UNIDO INDSTAT2 database.
-As the UNIDO data are in nominal terms, we deflate them using the aggregate GDP deflator (taken from the WDI), as is standard in the literature (e.g. Kroszner et al., 2007; Ciccone and Papaioannou, 2009; Gupta and Yuan, 2009; Levchenko et al., 2009; Rajan and Subramanian, 2011).11 Appendix A provides detailed descriptions of which data were drawn from which source.
+As the UNIDO data are in nominal terms, we deflate them using the aggregate GDP deflator (taken from the WDI), as is standard in the literature (e.g. Kroszner et al., 2007; Ciccone and Papaioannou, 2009; Gupta and Yuan, 2009; Levchenko et al., 2009; Rajan and Subramanian, 2011).10 The data appendix provides detailed descriptions of which data were drawn from which source.

-2.3 Descriptive Statistics
+2.3.
+Descriptive statistics

-Our baseline methodology identifies 164 episodes of large capital inflows occurring in 70 countries between 1975 and 2010.
+Our baseline methodology identifies 155 episodes of large capital inflows occurring in 70 countries between 1975 and 2010.
 Of these, 54 took place in advanced economies and 67 in emerging markets.
-A full list of these episodes is provided in Appendix A.12 Our methodology captures nearly all well known examples of large capital inflows.
+A full list of these episodes is provided in the data appendix.11 Our methodology captures nearly all well known examples of large capital inflows.
 These include events in emerging markets such as the lead-up to crises in Latin America in the early 1980s, the exchange-rate-based based stabilization programs in the region later in the decade, which were accompanied by large inflows (Végh, 1992; Rebelo and Vegh, 1995), and the run-up to the East Asian crises during the mid-1990s.